ravendb/docs/docs/consumer/querying/static-indexes/defining-static-index.markdown

 {CODE index_definition@Consumer\StaticIndexes.cs /}

 Every index is required to have a name and a Map function.
-The Map function is the way for us to tell RavenDB how to group the data we are interested in, and what fields we are going to be searching on.
+The Map function is the way for us to tell RavenDB how to find the data we are interested in, and what fields we are going to be searching on.
 The Map function is written in Linq, just like you'd write a simple query

 The Reduce function is optional, and is written and executed just like the Map function, but this time on the results of the Map function.
-This is actually a second indexing pass, which allows us to perform operations like counts and joins quite cheaply, straight from the index.
+This is actually a second indexing pass, which allows us to perform aggregation operations quite cheaply, directly from the index.

-.. note:
-    To better understand the operations of the Map/Reduce functions, it is recommended that you read the Map/Reduce chapter in the Theory section.
+### Note:     To better understand the operations of the Map/Reduce functions, it is recommended that you read the Map/Reduce chapter in the Theory section.

 The third function, `TransformResults`, is of a feature called Live Projections, which is discussed later in this chapter.